How many times have you written a “To Do List” this week?

 At the end of the day, this is your personal list.
 You can add and delete items as you like.

 You are the author.
-No one else, apart from maybe your medical team who can sometimes dictate appointment times.
+No one else can add to it, apart from maybe your medical team who often dictate appointment times.

 If you decide to change the story for the day because the “plot” needs a re-think , go right ahead.
 Don’t feel guilty about it either.
 Listen to your body.
 Be guided by it.